collective-soundworks/soundworks/README.md

   - `color:String = 'black'`, the `viewColor` of the module
   - `select:String = 'automatic'`, mode of index and position selection, the following values are accepted:
     - 'automatic', the index is selected automatically, no position is attributed, in case that the index is associated with a label (requires a predefined `setup` on the server side), the label is indicated to the participant via a dialog
-    - 'label', the participant can select a label associated with an index and a position via a dialog (requires a predefined `setup` on the server side)
+    - 'label', the participant can select a label associated with a predefined position via a dialog (requires a predefined `setup` on the server side)
-    - 'position', the index is attributed automatically, the participant can indicate an approximate position on a map via a dialog
+    - 'location', the index is attributed automatically, the participant can indicate an approximate location on a map via a dialog
   - `order:String = 'ascending'`, order of automatic index selection
     - 'ascending', available indices are selected in ascending order
     - 'random', available indices are selected in random order (not available when the maximum number of clients exceeds 1000)